dart-lang/site-www/src/content/interop/js-interop/mock.md

 instance extension type or extension members can't be mocked.

 While this applies to any non-`external` extension type member, `external` interop members are special as they invoke members on a JS value.
-For example:

 ```dart
 extension type Date(JSObject _) implements JSObject {